-What is Level 1 Market Data
+What is level 1 market data

 Level 1 market data includes access to the following:

-Bid Price & Size – This shows the highest price offered by a trader who has placed an order to purchase, together with the number of shares they wish to purchase at that price.
+Bid price & size – This shows the highest price offered by a trader who has placed an order to purchase, together with the number of shares they wish to purchase at that price.
 If a day trader wishes to sell more shares than quoted at this price, they will have to accept a lower price to clear the excess shares.

-Ask Price & Size – This shows the lowest price offered by a selling trader, together with the number of shares they are willing to sell at that price.
+Ask price & size – This shows the lowest price offered by a selling trader, together with the number of shares they are willing to sell at that price.
 If a day trader wishes to purchase more than this quoted size, they will have to offer more to settle the excess shares.

 How much does Level 1 market data cost?

-What is Level 2 Market Data
+What is level 2 market data

 Level 2 (II) market data is offered by data providers at a premium to Level 1.
-It offers extra information that is often not utilised by normal day traders, and is almost certainly irrelevant to long term investors.
+It offers extra information that is often not utilised by normal day traders and is almost certainly irrelevant to long term investors.

 Level 2 market data shows the trader a bigger picture of the ‘order book’.
 In Level 1 above, the trader was only able to see the best prices for buying and selling, and could not look any deeper into the details of other less competitive orders on the system.

-Example of Level 2 quotes
+Example of level 2 quotes

 The pension manager will now know that they can sell their first 50k shares at £20, but will have to accept less in order to shift the rest of their holding.
-Therefore they would then trade at the next best bid price, and so on, and so on, receiving marginally less for their shares each time they exhaust an order in the market place.
+Therefore they would then trade at the next best bid price, and so on, and so on, receiving marginally less for their shares each time they exhaust an order in the marketplace.

-It would therefore benefit the pension fund manager to be able to assess how quickly the competitiveness of the bid prices trail off, before they place a large block of shares for sale.
+It would therefore benefit the pension fund manager to be able to assess how quickly the competitiveness of the bid prices trail off before they place a large block of shares for sale.
 This is called being able to see the ‘depth’ of the market.

 This demonstrates why level 2 data is quite pointless for your average day trader, who will be trading in such small quantities that their trade will rarely exhaust the bid price or offer price they could see on level 1.

-Other than very large institutions, the only other viable market participant who could fully utilise such data would be a high-speed, automatic trading algorithm which pays extremely low commissions and could potentially take advantage of the relatively large price movements caused by ‘gaps’ in order books.
+Other than very large institutions, the only other viable market participant who could fully utilise such data would be a high-speed, automatic trading algorithm that pays extremely low commissions and could potentially take advantage of the relatively large price movements caused by ‘gaps’ in order books.

 How much does Level 2 market data cost?

-Level2StockQuotes.com has a garish interface that may induce nausea, but it does provide level 2 data on US listed stocks for free.
-If you can look past the ad banners and search engine-friendly spammy text description, you may be able to glean the information you need without shelling out.
+Level2StockQuotes.com has a garish interface that may induce nausea, but it does provide level 2 data on US-listed stocks for free.
+If you can look past the ad banners and search engine-friendly spammy text descriptions, you may be able to glean the information you need without shelling out.